-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [fomitted material] is material to be omitted.

-AN ACT relating to property; establishing and revising various definitions relating to property; [prohibiting]] establishing provisions relating to fees charged by landlords [from charging]] to prospective tenants [eeertain feees:]]; prohibiting landlords from transferring, selling, assigning or reporting to certain agencies information concerning amounts owed by tenants to landlords; establishing provisions relating to circumstances under which a landlord changes its agent, broker or property management company; making various changes relating to fees, fines, deposits and costs paid by tenants; requiring rental agreements to include a grace period for the late payment of rent; requiring a tenant to be served with advance notice of increases in certain fees, fines and costs; revising provisions relating to agents of attorneys who serve certain notices relating to evictions; revising provisions relating to representation in small claims actions; and providing other matters properly relating thereto.
+AN ACT relating to property; establishing and revising various definitions relating to property; prohibiting landlords from charging prospective tenants certain fees; making various changes relating to fees, fines, deposits and costs paid by tenants; requiring rental agreements to include a grace period for the late payment of rent; revising provisions relating to agents of attorneys who serve certain notices relating to evictions; and providing other matters properly relating thereto.